Learning, Attitudes, Cognition and eBehaviour Research Group

 Psychological literacy is the ability to apply psychological knowledge to personal, family, occupational, community and societal challenges.
 As psychological literacy is rapidly becoming a primary outcome of undergraduate psychology degrees, it’s important to evaluate how psychological literacy is measured, and its links to other learner behaviours and characteristics.

 This project is a collaboration between LACe members Lynne Roberts, Natalie Gasson and Lauren Breen, Brody Heritage at Murdoch University and Andrea Chester at RMIT.
-This project received a Curtin Learning and Teaching Innovation Grant of $20,824 and has published two papers each in the International Journal of Psychology and Frontiers in Psychology.
+This project received a Curtin Learning and Teaching Innovation Grant of $20,824 and has published two papers in Frontiers in Psychology.

 Contact: Natalie Gasson or Lynne Roberts